Here are the results of the independent Western States Endurance Run (WSER) Runner Survey from the June 23-24, 2018 race, conducted by ultralive.net.

 Memorial Weekend Training Camp

 The use of a crew and/or pacer are personal preference during a 100-mile race but may be more popular at WS – what are your thoughts?
-Here is a breakdown of crew and pacer use for all starters, finishers and those that DNF’d.
-The data may suggest that the use of a crew and/or pacer may increase your chance of finishing a 100-mile race and even finishing in under 24 hours.
+The following chart shows the correlation of using a pacer or crew to finish hour.